pimutils/vdirsyncer/docs/vdir.rst

    with the vCard.

    -- The vCard_ RFC

+Character limitations imposed by the filesystem *should* be circumvented by replacing the offending characters with underscores ``_``.

 One reason this format was chosen is due to its compatibility with the CardDAV_ and CalDAV_ standards.